 Between steams and dips, patrons scrub themselves with sea salt or relax on wooden recliners while sipping cucumber water and eating fresh slices of fruit.
-Admission is $25 for a day pass, but there are a variety of other services you can add-on if you'd like to truly indulge.
+If you'd like to truly indulge, take a look at the variety of additional services available for add-on.

 There's nothing like a good, hot soak to soothe your soul and set aside your troubles.
 And when that soak also includes a steam room, dry sauna, and complimentary sea salt body scrub, you've got nothing more to worry about besides staying awake in the sauna.

 Sure, they have spa treatments galore, but the real reason to hit the Kabuki are their communal baths.
 You know that scene in Eastern Promises?
 You could totally imagine that at the Kabuki.
 You're not allowed to talk (someone bangs a gong at you if you do, no joke), and it's a nude scene, so creepers get the boot.
 Sunday, Wednesday, and Friday is for the ladies, Monday, Thursday, and Saturday is for the gentlemen, and Tuesday is co-ed (bathing suits required).